a-rossetti/http-server/README.md

 - Automatically opens the default web browser to the server's URL on start
 - Handles different content types based on file extensions
 - Handles multiple concurrent connections using threads
+- Simple routing to serve files based on URL paths

 ## Getting Started